Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 Why are Amazon book reviews important?

-If you’re new to the world of self-publishing, it might be unclear why there is so much importance placed on getting Amazon reviews for your book.
+If you’re new to the world of self-publishing, it might be unclear why there is so much importance placed on getting Amazon book reviews.

 After all, if you create a good book, produce an attractive cover, and write a catchy description, shouldn’t that be enough?